Last updated: 9 May 2026 · Reading time: ~14 min · By Mohamed Sahardid

 My take: If you're serious about technical SEO in 2026, this is where the no-BS conversations happen.
 The community focus means you're learning from people solving the same problems, not selling courses.

-Focus: Search marketing conference emphasising French/European SEO and SEM integration.
+Focus: Search marketing conference emphasising French and European SEO and SEM integration.

-SMX delivers practitioner tactics you deploy right away, with strong European multilingual focus.
-Organised by Search Engine Land, the Paris edition shines on local rankings and cross-border strategies crucial for hreflang and international growth.
+SMX delivers practitioner tactics you can deploy right away, with a strong European multilingual focus.
+Organised by Search Engine Land, the Paris edition shines on local rankings and cross-border strategies crucial for hreflang implementation and international growth.

 Why attend: